coreui/coreui/site/content/docs/4.0/getting-started/contents.md

 ## CSS files

-Bootstrap includes a handful of options for including some or all of our compiled CSS.
+CoreUI for Bootstrap includes a handful of options for including some or all of our compiled CSS.

 <table class="table">
   <thead>